Who is the Ramadan Drummer?

 Do you know who the Ramadan drummer is?
 He’s a jolly old fella who pays a visit to your home at night playing music and singing songs as a way to wake you up and eat your pre-fasting meal.
 Although based off a real tradition, the Ramadan drummer is a fictional invention of mine particularly suited for toddlers and small children who love Santa, leprechauns and other American holiday characters.
 In my fictional version the Ramadan drummer has a specific costume and every night of Ramadan, the Ramadan drummer leaves children a message for a good deed to do in the day.

-If you’re on a shoestring budget and would like to make Ramadan/ Eid more festive for your kids, make a countdown calendar with the Ramadan drummer’s hat!
+If you’re on a shoestring budget and would like to make Ramadan/ Eid more festive for your kids, then make a countdown calendar with the Ramadan drummer’s hat!
 Moreover, this calendar is purple and yellow to reflect Ramadan’s holiday colors.

-Apart from the fact that this calendar can be made in under $10 with items from the dollar store, what’s great about this calendar is that each day opens like a mini pinata!
+Apart from the fact that this calendar is made under $10 with items from the dollar store, what’s great about this calendar is that each day opens like a mini pinata!
 So all you have to do is pull the tassel on the Ramadan drummer’s hat and out comes confetti and a good deed to do for the day!
 You can write your own good deeds or you can check out this free printable by Hira of Zair Zabr Play.

-*Please note the fictional Ramadan drummer is the intellectual property of Manal Aman and is meant to be used for personal use only.
-Commercial use is prohibited without license.
-This craft is also meant to be for personal use only, it should not be made or adapted for commercial purposes.
+*Please note the fictional Ramadan drummer is the intellectual property of Manal Aman and is meant for personal use only.
+Also, commercial use is prohibited without license.
+This craft is also for personal use only, it should not be made or adapted for commercial purposes.